awsdocs/amazon-sqs-developer-guide/doc_source/sqs-create-queue-sse.md

 **Important**
 All requests to queues with SSE enabled must use HTTPS and [Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.

-The following example demonstrates how to create an Amazon SQS queue with SSE enabled\.
+The following example shows how to create an Amazon SQS queue with SSE enabled\.
 Although the example uses a FIFO queue, SSE works with both standard and FIFO queues\.

 **Topics**
 + [Create an Amazon SQS Queue with SSE Using the AWS Management Console](#sqs-create-queue-sse-console)